valentjn/vscode-ltex/pages/docs/settings.md

   Array where each entry has the following type:

   - Scalar of type `string`
-- `"ar-DZ"`: List of additional `ar-DZ` (Arabic (Algeria)) rules that should be disabled (if enabled by default by LanguageTool).

-  Array where each entry has the following type:

-  - Scalar of type `string`
 - `"ast-ES"`: List of additional `ast-ES` (Asturian) rules that should be disabled (if enabled by default by LanguageTool).

   Array where each entry has the following type: